thisisjoonlim/dsdocs/docs/readings/books.md

 ---

 ## 2014 - The Hard Things About Hard Things
-Author: Ben Horowitz
+{: .d-inline-block }
 Leadership
 {: .label .label-yellow }

+Author: Ben Horowitz

 **#1 - People first, then your products, and then your profits.**

 **#2 - Don’t convey only optimism; be honest about threats to the company.**
 - “Don’t put it all on your shoulders” – As CEO, you can’t share everything, but remember that you don’t have to bear every burden alone.

 **#3 - Managers should deliver news of firings to their people with compassion; never outsource this task to HR.**
 - When you fire an executive, the first step is figuring out why you hired the wrong person in the first place, or you’ll be firing another executive soon.

 **#4 - Minimize politics about pay, promotion and territory with well-designed processes.**